 Here’s what we know: Gathering with people we don't live with—even close friends and family—may spread COVID-19.
 The more people we interact with at a gathering and the longer that interaction lasts, the higher the risk of becoming infected.

-The safest action, especially if you’re in a high-risk category, is to avoid gatherings and find different ways to celebrate.
 This site includes ideas for how to gather virtually.
 If that’s not an option, below is a checklist to help plan a safer outdoor gathering.
 Indoor social gatherings with people from outside your household are restricted until December 14.

 Celebrations During COVID

-This year, our game days, family gatherings and holidays will be a little different.
+This year, our game days, holidays and celebrations will be different.
 And that’s hard.
 But there are lots of ways to be a little more together, even when we’re apart.

 If You Gather: A Safety Checklist

 Before you gather

 - Plan ahead.
 The safest option is to gather virtually with anyone you don't live with.
 If you decide to gather in person, get really clear with friends and family about how you will make safety a priority when spending time together.
 Set some ground rules that will help everyone know what to expect.
 View a sample conversation guide.

 - Review your guest list.
 First, keep it small - less than five people you don't live with.
 Make sure you have room for everyone to stay six feet apart.
 Next, think about who you are inviting.
 Are there people who may be in a high risk category or children?
 Consider special needs and precautions as part of your planning.
 Remember, it's an act of caring to decide not to invite people who have a higher risk of getting very sick from COVID-19.
 Find other ways to connect virtually.